exonum/exonum/tutorial/frontend.md

 Cryptocurrency demo application is built on [Vue.js](https://vuejs.org) framework together with [Bootstrap](https://getbootstrap.com/).

-This tutorial covers next client's interaction with Exonum blockchain:
+This tutorial covers the interaction of the client with Exonum blockchain:
 - [Create a new user in the blockchain](#create-a-new-user)
 - [Add funds to the user's balance](#add-funds)
 - [Transfer funds between users](#transfer-funds)